zsunberg/SeniorProjectAssignments.jl/survey/sketch.md

 ## 3. Project Preferences (required)

 Please indicate which projects you would prefer to work on.

-If you request assignment in a group, you MUST indicate the same ordering as the other group members.
-If you do not, the ordering provided by a random member of the group will be used for the entire group.
+If you request assignment in a group, only one set of preferences will be used for the group, so please coordinate with the other group members.
+If the preferences of the group members do not match, a random member's preferences will be used.

 [NOTE TO JOSH: It would be cool if this was a drag-n-drop ordering]